Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Server configuration and environment' and lists specific actions (status, set, detect_godot, check).
-This verb+resource pairing distinguishes it from sibling tools like animation or audio.
+The description clearly states the tool handles 'Server configuration and environment' and lists specific actions (status, set, detect_godot, check), making the purpose distinct from sibling tools like animation or audio.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.